cr1m5onk1ng/cr1m5onk1ng/README.md

 I like **digital humanities** and the concept of applying computer science to humanist fields.

-Lately, I've been intrigued by the idea of building app powered by **NLP functionalities**.
+Lately, I've been intrigued by the idea of building apps powered by **NLP functionalities**.

 [My Portfolio](https://mirco-cardinale-portfolio.herokuapp.com/)